jayree/sfdx-jayree-plugin/README.md

   $ sfdx jayree:scratchorgsettings

 OPTIONS
-  -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -w, --writetoprojectscratchdeffile              write output to project-scratch-def.json file --apiversion=apiversion                         override the api version used for api requests made by this command
+  -f, --file=file                                 write to 'file' instead of project-scratch-def.json -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -w, --writetoprojectscratchdeffile              write output to project-scratch-def.json file --apiversion=apiversion                         override the api version used for api requests made by this command